Self-Employment Tax Deductions

 2. Deduction for Paying Self-Employment Taxes

 When you’re an employee, you can’t deduct the payroll taxes that are withheld from your paychecks by your employer.
-When you’re self-employed, however, you can write off the portion of your self-employment checks that are equal to what an employer would have paid if you were an employee.
-Currently, that means you can deduct half of your self-employment taxes on your federal income taxes.
+When you’re self-employed, however, you can write off the portion of your self-employment tax that’s equal to what an employer would have paid if you were an employee.
+Currently, that means you can deduct half of your self-employment taxes on your federal income tax return.

 Reporting Self-Employment Tax Deductions

-IRS Schedule C, Profit or Loss from Business, which is where you report all of your business income and deductions to calculate your net self-employment income.
+Use IRS Schedule C, Profit or Loss from Business, to report all of your business income and deductions to calculate your net self-employment income.
 After reporting all of your income in Part I, you report your expenses in Part II.
 Each expense has its own line.
 For example, advertising costs are reported on Line 8 and office expenses are reported on Line 18.

 Once you’ve calculated your net self-employment income, transfer that amount to Schedule SE to calculate the self-employment tax you’ll owe.
 Self-employment taxes are calculated based on 92.35 percent of your self-employment income.